 - Safety: PRP is a by-product of the patient’s own blood, therefore, disease transmission is not an issue.

 - Convenience: PRP can be generated in the doctor’s office while the patient is undergoing an outpatient surgical procedure such as the placement of dental implants.

-- Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase of tissue synthesis and faster tissue regeneration.
+- Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase in tissue synthesis and faster tissue regeneration.

-- Cost effectiveness: Since PRP harvesting is done with only 55 cc of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in hospital or at a blood bank.
+- Cost effectiveness: Since PRP harvesting is done with only 55 ccs of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in the hospital or at a blood bank.